Lockwood-Community-Church/bylaws/bylaws.md

 4. <ins>Treasurer</ins>

-    The Administrative Board will present the Treasurer to the church for approval by consensus (as defined in Article X of the LCC Constitution).
+    The Administrative Board will present the Treasurer to the church for approval by consensus (as defined in Article VI of the LCC Constitution).
 The Treasurer will be appointed for a three-year term of service.
 The Treasurer must be a Covenant Partner.
 This position may be compensated.